Garden Chores for July

 Watering is especially crucial for container plants and this often requires daily duty.
-In-ground plants do not require as much but plan to give them one or two deep waterings per week.
-To help trap moisture, apply a mulch around your plants if you have not already done so.
+Most in-ground plants also need adequate moisture.
+Try to achieve a regular watering schedule so that these plants get one or two deep waterings per week.
+Apply mulch around your plants to retain moisture.

 Deadheading annuals and perennials will keep the flowers coming.
 Pinch off faded flowers by hand or shear back large perennials that have finished blooming.
 Cut hybrid tea roses back right about the first set of five leaves.
 Shrub roses, like the Knockout and Carpet roses, can be sheared back.